Radon202k/sturdy-octo-meme/README.md

 # sturdy-octo-meme
-A minecraft-like 3d voxel game written in C.
+A minecraft-like 3d voxel game written in C++ using hane3d layer (a win32 game focused platform layer with 3d utilities).
 (in progress)